mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/Cortex/CORTEXM_SysTick/readme.txt

 @par Example Description

-  This example shows how to use the default configuration of SysTick with a time base equal to 1 ms in order to insert a delay between LEDs toggling.
+How to use the default SysTick configuration with a 1 ms timebase to toggle LEDs.

   The system clock is set to 48 MHz for STM32F0xx devices, the SysTick is clocked by the AHB clock(HCLK).